Jomshir98/bondage-club-extended/README.md

 THIS IS A FORK OF BCX - USE ONLY IF YOU KNOW WHAT YOU"RE DOING I RECOMMEND YOU TO USE [OFFICIAL BCX](https://jomshir98.github.io/bondage-club-extended/)

-## The StrictBCX allows you to stuck completly, so please use at your own risk
+## The HardCoreClub allows you to stuck completly, so please use at your own risk

-## Instruction - how to install StrictBCX
+## Instruction - how to install HardCoreClub

 1. Check your own BCX.
 Enable all modules in BCX confituration (BCX Menu -> Global).
 Ensure that all modules are enabled
 2. Disable your current BCX instance